romland/xorzee/README.md

 [1] If it can run on that, it will run on any other.

 ## Working on now
+- refactor to make motion the controlling factor -- as it is now, the video channel is controlling the size of rendering area
 - server settings in UI
 - fixing controls in client
 - exiting fullscreen will forget previous size of videoplayer (and thus all elements are of wrong size